kendaganio/corgi/docs/_documentation/buttons.md

 # Buttons
 ---

-You may attach the `button` to class to an input, button, or anchor element.
+You may attach the `.button` to class to an input, button, or anchor element.

 <div class="example">
   <div class="container preview">